skiluvia/ai-case-study/README.md

 ## Recommendations

+Currently this company only offers this solution to large projects which often tend to have funds fo the projects.
+I would recommend that they research on smaller versions of machine which can be used on tight rooms such as of apertment complexes or homes.
+There is also a huge shortage of labor on this market.

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

 * Why do you think that offering this product or service would benefit the company?